Tag: New Restaurants

 Zu sehen, wie ein historisches Viertel wie La Victoria durch gutes, ehrliches Essen neues Leben eingehaucht bekommt, ist wirklich aufregend.
 Es erinnert uns daran, dass die Seele von Málaga nicht nur in ihren Museen oder an ihren Stränden liegt, sondern in dem lebhaften Geplauder, das aus den Tapas-Bars der Nachbarschaft dringt.
 Schnappen Sie sich einen Hocker, bestellen Sie ein Getränk und genießen Sie dieses köstliche neue Kapitel – es sind lokale Wiederbelebungen wie diese, die es so besonders machen, diese Stadt sein Zuhause zu nennen.

-• Barrio de la Victoria Becomes Málaga’s New Tapas Hotspot
+• Barrio de la Victoria: Málaga’s New Tapas Hotspot

-Barrio de la Victoria Becomes Málaga’s New Tapas Hotspot
+Barrio de la Victoria: Málaga’s New Tapas Hotspot

 If you’re wondering where to eat in Málaga without elbowing your way through crowds, look slightly north of the Plaza de la Merced.
 For years, Soho and the historic center have monopolized the culinary spotlight.
 But in 2026, the traditional Barrio de la Victoria is quietly taking the crown as Málaga’s most exciting gastronomic hub.